christianb93/openstack-labs/roles/rabbitMQ/README.md

 The following variable needs to be set when calling this role.

-ntp_server_name: the name of the NTP server - needs to be a name which can be resolved.
+rabbitmq_user_name - name of the user that we create rabbit_user_password - password of that user

 Dependencies
 ------------

 None

 License
 -------